bn0/check_dcm/README.md

 ============
 _Nagios/Icinga plugin to check DICOM services._

-The script is a wrapper for dcmtk's (http://dicom.offis.de/dcmtk.php.en) echoscu to monitor STORE SCP.
+The script is a wrapper for the [dcmtk](http://dicom.offis.de/dcmtk.php.en "DCMTK") echoscu command to monitor STORE SCP.
 It will have to be installed (or the binary built) on the nagios system.

-Easiest way on an ubuntu system is to use apt:
+The easiest way on an ubuntu system is to use apt:

 ```sudo apt-get install dcmtk```
 ***